hapijs/lab/README.md

 Both `test()` and `experiment()` accept an optional `options` argument which must be an object with the following optional keys:
 - `timeout` -  set a test or experiment specific timeout in milliseconds.
 Defaults to the global timeout (`2000`ms or the value of `-m`).
 - `parallel` - sets parallel execution of tests within each experiment level.
 Defaults to `false` (serial execution).
+- `skip` - skip execution.
+Cannot be overriden in children once parent is set to skip.

 ```javascript
 Lab.experiment('math', { timeout: 1000 }, function () {